Health Professions Education (CAGS)

 Once you submit our electronic application, please check the self-service portal to determine that all required application materials have been received.

-Official transcripts for all courses completed (undergraduate and graduate) at regionally accredited U.S.post-secondary institutions,whether or not a degree was awarded or regardless of when the courses were taken or if the courses are specific to the program you are applying to are required.
-This requirement includes courses which appear on another transcript as transfer or study abroad credit.
+Official transcripts are required for all courses completed (undergraduate and graduate) at accredited US post-secondary institutions, whether or not a degree was awarded.
 If you attended a study abroad program and a separate transcript exists, send that as well.
-Educational documents should clearly indicate the degree and date awarded.
+Educational documents should clearly indicate the degree earned and the date awarded.

-If you earned a degree abroad, academic records must include end of year marks sheets for each year of attendance, not just final exam results or a copy of the degree.
+If you hold a visa other than F-1 and you earned a degree abroad, academic records must include end of year marks sheets for each year of attendance, not just final exam results or a copy of the degree.
 Educational documents should clearly indicate the degree and date awarded.
 Overseas post-secondary institutions must be recognized by the Ministry of Education in the home country.
-Academic records in the native language and an official English translation (if needed) are required.
-English translations must be provided by someone other than the applicant, family member or friend.
-It may also be necessary for the applicant to submit an interpretation by a foreign credential services agency.
-Interpretations of foreign credentials by an evaluation service do not replace official academic records.
-These evaluations are assessments of the curriculum and are not accepted in lieu of official academic documents.
-Contact our office at 617-521-2605 to determine if this is needed.
-When you call, please be prepared to provide the name of the institution and country where the degree was earned.
+Academic records in the native language and an official English translation, if needed, are required.

 Standardized Test Scores

-All accepted applicants are required to submit a non-refundable $750 enrollment deposit.
+Accepted applicants who choose to enroll are required to submit a nonrefundable $750 enrollment deposit.
 This deposit is applied to the first term bill.

-An accepted student may request, in writing, to the Director of Admission a deferral of the entrance date for a maximum of one year.
-The student must indicate what he/she will do in the interim.
-If granted a deferral, a non- refundable enrollment deposit is required by the date stated in the letter of admission to ensure enrollment.
+An accepted student may request, in writing, to the Director of Admission a deferral of the entrance date for one year.
+The student must indicate what they will do in the interim.
+If granted a deferral, a nonrefundable enrollment deposit is required by the date stated in the letter of admission to ensure enrollment.

 If you require an F-1 visa to study in the U.S., you must be accepted to and enrolled in a degree seeking program on a full time basis.
-The Ph.D. in Health Professions program is not offered on a full time basis, thus individuals requiring an F-1 visa are not eligible to apply.
+The CAGS program is not offered on a full time basis, thus individuals requiring an F-1 visa are not eligible to apply.
 Taking courses as a non-degree student is not possible.

 If you hold an H visa, please contact the Office of Admission via email or at 617-521-2605 to determine if you are eligible to apply.
 Be certain to tell us what type of H visa you hold and when/where you obtained your bachelor's and master's degrees.